 Social anxiety may be cramping your style and even seriously impacting the quality of your life - more than you know.
 Sometimes naming it can be a huge relief, especially if you can finally take steps towards getting the help that you need.

 Social anxiety is a fear of social situations and interactions with others that leads to self-consciousness, poor self-esteem, feelings of inferiority and negative self-evaluation and judgment.
-People with social anxiety disorder experience fear and have excessive concern about being judged negatively by others, which leads to inhibitions, embarrassment, shame and humiliation as well as avoidance of interpersonal experiences and situations.
+People with social anxiety disorder experience fear and have an excessive concern about being judged negatively by others, which leads to inhibitions, embarrassment, shame and humiliation as well as avoidance of interpersonal experiences and situations.

 Sadly, left untreated, the solution of avoiding social situations and turning to solitary activities and isolation interferes with healthy development and can lead to dependence on impersonal social interactions, via video gaming and the internet.